 One of the most important jobs of a community association is to enforce the various regulations contained in the governing documents.
 In most cases, the condominium bylaws or restrictive covenants allow for a community association to recover attorney’s fees and costs for having to take action to enforce the governing documents.
-The attorneys at Hirzel Law, PLC routinely assist Michigan condominium associations and homeowners with enforcing their governing documents through litigation.
+The Farmington litigation attorneys at Hirzel Law routinely assist Michigan condominium associations and homeowners with enforcing their governing documents through litigation.

-Commercial Litigation Hirzel Law, PLC attorneys have extensive commercial litigation experience and routinely appear in state and federal courts.
+Hirzel Law attorneys have extensive commercial litigation experience and is routinely appear in state and federal courts.
 This experience includes successful results in at both at the trial court level and in the Court of Appeals.
 This includes all aspects of contractual disputes, construction litigation, title litigation and other real estate matters.

-Real Estate Real estate litigation is one of the chief areas in which Hirzel Law attorneys excel.
-The attorneys at Hirzel Law each come from a commercial litigation background and bring years of this litigation experience to the real estate practice area.
+Real estate litigation is one of the chief areas in which Hirzel Law attorneys excel.
+The Michigan real estate litigation lawyers at Hirzel Law each come from a commercial litigation background and bring years of this litigation experience to the real estate practice area.
 While having to file a court action is often not the first choice for clients, in some instances it is unavoidable and necessary to fully protect a client’s interest.
-Hirzel Law attorneys have appeared and argued in state trial and appellate courts throughout the State of Michigan, the federal district courts for the Western and Eastern Districts of Michigan, and the United States Court of Appeals for the Sixth Circuit.
-Hirzel Law attorneys have handled cases which have resulted in published real estate cases in both the Michigan Court of Appeals and Sixth Circuit.
+The attorneys at Hirzel Law have appeared and argued in state trial and appellate courts throughout the State of Michigan, the federal district courts for the Western and Eastern Districts of Michigan, and the United States Court of Appeals for the Sixth Circuit.
+The Hirzel Law attorneys have handled cases which have resulted in published real estate cases in both the Michigan Court of Appeals and Sixth Circuit.